 Bright Golden Haze

-Oklahoma Contemporary’s new downtown location will open in March 2020 with the inaugural exhibition Bright Golden Haze.
+Oklahoma Contemporary’s new downtown location will open with the inaugural exhibition Bright Golden Haze.
 This insightful group exhibition will explore the ways in which artists use light to create place, both geographic and conceptual, inspired by both the uniquely influential quality of light and space in the state and the new building itself.
 The exhibition, which takes its title from the first line in Rodgers and Hammerstein’s iconic musical Oklahoma!, will present a thematic grouping of new, recent and site-specific works.

 Bright Golden Haze will present works by artists from around the world and in Oklahoma, each providing a unique perspective on how environment, identity and perception are shaped through the medium of light.
 The exhibition will bring viewers on a visual journey exploring varied manifestations of light in artistic practice, beginning with traditional landscape images and ending in immersive, technology-driven installations that rupture the boundaries between physical and digital realities.